AI Journaling: a practical guide

 Follow-up · “What made that conversation meaningful to you?”

-Example: working through stress
+Working through stress

 You · “I feel overwhelmed with work.”